elastic/DaC-Reference/docs/etoe_reference_example.md

     For moving rules from the repo to an ndjson file that is compatible with Kibana rule import.
     ` python -m detection_rules export-rules-from-repo -ac -e`

-For more information on these CLI commands please see CLI.md and docs/custom-rules.md in Detection Rules.
+For more information on these CLI commands please see CLI.md, docs-dev/custom-rules.md, and docs-dev/detections-as-code.md in [Detection Rules](https://github.com/elastic/detection-rules).

 ### Locally